-Ramani Jayasundere first joined The Asia Foundation in 1997 and has worked on the Foundation’s law and justice programs on fulltime and part-time basis since.
+Ramani Jayasundere first joined The Asia Foundation in 1997 and has worked on the Foundation’s law and justice programs in both fulltime and part-time capacities since then.
+In 2017 she was appointed as the Director for Gender and Justice programs in the Foundation’s Sri Lanka office.

-Fulltime: Program Manager (Law) of the USAID supported Citizen Participation (CIPART) Project (1997).
-Program Manager of the USAID supported Human Rights Initiative (1998-2001).
-Senior Program Manager Access to Justice Program supported by USAID and the British High Commission (2004-2008).
-As Manager of different law and justice programs worked on law reform, institutional building of justice sector institutions, strengthening mediation, enabling access to justice through legal empowerment and legal aid and research.
+Jayasundere began her work with the Foundation as Program Manager (Law) of the USAID supported Citizen Participation (CIPART) Project in 1997.
+From 2004 to 2008, she was Program Manager of the USAID supported Human Rights Initiative, and from 2004 to 2008 was Senior Program Manager Access to Justice Program supported by USAID and the British High Commission.
+As Manager of different law and justice programs, she worked on law reform, institutional building of justice sector institutions, strengthening mediation, and enabling access to justice through legal empowerment and legal aid and research.

-Part-time: Senior Technical Advisor (2008 – 2013) law and justice programming in general; gender sensitization and mainstreaming; increasing women’s participation in mediation; developing a documenting system for mediation boards; supporting mediation observation visits from Nepal, China and Mongolia; support to TAF Mongolia to set up mediation boards in Mongolia.
+From 2008 to 2016, she served as a part-time Senior Technical Advisor for law and justice programming; gender sensitization and mainstreaming; increasing women’s participation in mediation; developing a documenting system for mediation boards; supporting mediation observation visits from Nepal, China and Mongolia; and support to the Foundation’s Mongolia office to set up mediation boards in that country.

-Worked on promoting women’s equality (primarily in the field of law, alternative dispute resolution, addressing gender based violence and gender mainstreaming) for a number of agencies; ILO, UNDP, UNIFEM, UNFPA, FAO, IOM, Canadian International Development Agency, Swedish International Development Agency, British High Commission, Swiss Agency for Development and Cooperation; European Commission Delegation; International agencies Oxfam, Care, Solidarity Centre; Ministries of Justice, Women’s Affairs and Foreign Employment Promotion in Sri Lanka, Human Rights Commission and a number of local non-governmental organizations.
+Outside of her work with the Foundation, Jayasundere has worked on promoting women’s equality (primarily in the field of law, alternative dispute resolution, addressing gender based violence and gender mainstreaming) for a number of agencies: ILO, UNDP, UNIFEM, UNFPA, FAO, IOM, Canadian International Development Agency, Swedish International Development Agency, British High Commission, Swiss Agency for Development and Cooperation; European Commission Delegation; International agencies Oxfam, Care, Solidarity Centre; Ministries of Justice, Women’s Affairs and Foreign Employment Promotion in Sri Lanka, Human Rights Commission and a number of local non-governmental organizations.

 - Integrating gender into the mediation process including gender sensitization and specialized gender training for mediators.